 Connecting You With Your Data

-The company insists that you shouldn’t—as you can see from the images above, Facebook anonymizes all your data before sharing it with advertisers.
-This means that even though businesses might have statistics on gender, education, and interests, they can’t connect you personally to a name or email address), a 2014 Pew Research survey found that:
+Although Facebook promises to anonymize all your data before sharing it with advertisers (meaning that even though businesses might have your statistics on gender, education, and interests, they can’t connect you personally to a name or email address), a 2014 Pew Research survey found that:

 A simple solution to minimizing how many of your interests Facebook can capitalize on is limiting your use of the Like button.
-Additionally, hide those pages you like from your profile and set their posting rights to “only me.”
+Additionally, hiding those pages you like from your profile and setting their posting rights to “only me.”

 Have Realistic Expectations Regarding Your Facebook Privacy